-During the years ended December 31, 2017 and 2016, IMPA recorded net decreases in the fair value of investments of \$0.6 million and \$0.7 million, respectively.
+During the years ended December 31, 2018 and 2017, IMPA recorded a net increase in the fair value of investments of \$0.2 million and a net decrease of \$0.6 million, respectively.
 To the extent any unrealized gains or losses are realized in the future, those realized gains or losses are refundable or recoverable through IMPA's rate-making methodology.
-Accordingly, any unrealized losses or gains at December 31, 2017 and 2016 have been included in regulatory assets on IMPA's consolidated statements of net position (see Note 1).
+Accordingly, any unrealized losses or gains at December 31, 2018 and 2017 have been included in regulatory assets on IMPA's consolidated statements of net position (see Note 1).